-Some covenants will be what are known as absolute covenants – this means that the lease does not provide that a party can grant consent.
+Some covenants will be what is known as absolute covenants – this means that the lease does not provide that a party can grant consent.

 Recently, in Duval v 11-13 Randolph Crescent Ltd. UKSC 18, the Supreme Court held that a landlord is not entitled to permit a tenant in a block of flats to carry out works to the property where this would breach an absolute covenant in the tenant’s lease.